gtmangaliman/natural-therapy-pages/readme.md

 /pratitioners/delete - adds practioner profile details
 ```

-Kinldy make sure that a valid api_token is inclulded as a query paramter to be able to perform CRUD operations
+Kinldy make sure that a valid api_token is inclulded as a query paramter to be able to perform CRUD operations.
 List of api_token per user can be found under users table